Clean Water.

 What’s happening

 Stormwater runoff is a leading source of water pollution in the United States.
-While you can’t see it happening, every rainstorm carries pollutants via pipes, drains, and other outdated stormwater infrastructure, directly into your rivers, lakes, and coastal waters – threatening everything that depends on clean water.
+While you can’t see it happening, every rainstorm carries pollution via pipes, drains, and other outdated stormwater infrastructure directly into rivers, lakes, and estuaries – degrading them while increasing flood risk for millions of people.

 Because nearly 90% of urban and suburban land is privately owned, stormwater runoff largely flows across areas the public sector can’t easily reach – limiting the impact of public investments and leaving major opportunities for improvement untapped.